 When you meet with an experienced divorce lawyer, you should leave the initial consultation feeling like you had most all of your questions answered.
 Depending on the facts of your situation, you may not get to every detail of your marriage with the attorney in one hour but in general the initial consultation should help you decide whether you are comfortable hiring the lawyer to represent you.

 You can come prepared to an initial divorce consultation with some questions to ask the divorce lawyer.
-Here are the 5 best questions to ask a divorce lawyer in the initial consultation.
+Here are the five best questions we would want all clients to ask in the initial consultation.

 1. What is the typical divorce process from start to finish?